HARP - What We Do

 Case management is a multi-step process to ensure timely access to and coordination of medical and psychosocial services for a person living with HIV.
 We provide both medical and non-medical case management depending on your need.

-AIDS Pharmaceutical Assistance
+Local AIDS Pharmaceutical Assistance

-Provides therapeutics to treat HIV/AIDS or to prevent the serious deterioration of health arising from HIV/AIDS in eligible individuals, including measures for prevention and treatment of opportunistic infections.
+The purpose of a Local AIDS Pharmaceutical Assistance Program is to provide medications to treat HIV/AIDS or to prevent the serious deterioration of health arising from HIV/AIDS in eligible individuals, including measures for prevention and treatment of opportunistic infections.

 Mental Health Services